A Riemannian geometric approach for timelike and null spacetime geodesics: The constants of motion and geodesics

-It is straightforward to show \cite{Chanda:2016aph} that if there is a constant of motion $K$ then $\{K,\mathcal{H}\}=0$ implies that $\{K,\tilde{\mathcal{H}}\}=0$, where $\{.,.\}$ represents the Poissson bracket.
-The constants of motion calculated for the spatial part of the metric are still constants of motion for the Jacobi metric.
-Thus, for stationary spacetimes, we must consider, in the equation \eqref{qexp}, the whole expression involving the Energy $E$ and angular momentum $L$ as
+It is straightforward to show that if there is a constant of motion $K$ then $\{K,\mathcal{H}\}=0$ implies that $\{K,\tilde{\mathcal{H}}\}=0$, where $\{.,.\}$ represents the Poissson bracket \cite{Tsiganov:2001,Chanda:2016aph}.
+The constants of motion calculated for the spatial part of the metric are still constants of motion for the Jacobi metric.\\